 Yeah!
 My old friend!

 There are many sites similar to Workbyinternet.com which operating in multiple domains.
-This site was formerly known as Googleadvertise but it has changed their domain after a long time.
+This site was formerly known as Googleadvertise.com but has changed its domain after a long time.

 You know what…

 He’s talking about Google Adwords and nothing else.
-He’s talking about 10000+ companies to choose from to work.
-However, he redirects you to the Clickbank marketplace (You can learn more about Clickbank online)
+He claims that you can join from 10,000+ companies.
+However, he redirects you to the Clickbank marketplace (You can learn more about Clickbank here)

 Feel free to check this scam website – Workbyinternet.com and come back here to read more…